ClementNerma/NightOS/docs/specs/applications/package.md

 The manifest format can be found in the related [specifications document](manifest.md).

-## Arguments

-The arguments structure can be found in the related [specifications document](arguments.md).

 ## Pre-compiled applications

-By default, and if possible, the system will always try to install [pre-compiled programs](../pre-compiling.md) from applications' package.
+By default, and if possible, the system will always try to install [pre-compiled programs](../../technical/pre-compiling.md) from applications' package.
 If the pre-compiled programs are not available, it will be built from source code - which takes a lot more time.